Gamerboy59/rpxy-webui/README.md

-# rpxy-webui: A Management Webinterface for rust-rpxy
+# rpxy-webui:A Management Webinterface for rust-rpxy

 **rpxy-webui** is a web-based management interface designed for the [rust-rpxy](https://github.com/junkurihara/rust-rpxy) project.
 This interface provides an easy and user-friendly way to manage and configure your proxy servers.

 ## Project Overview

 The rpxy-webui project aims to offer a comprehensive, intuitive, and responsive web interface for managing rust-rpxy instances.
-It is built using the Laravel framework, with a Bootstrap 5 frontend for modern and responsive UI components.
+It is built using the Laravel framework, with a Bootstrap 5 frontend.

 ## Features